Nicky Miles tells us about her first solo travel experience to Italy and what made her trip so special…

 This trip has been a lot of eating, drinking Prosecco, beautiful scenery and seeing things off the beaten track.
 Aperol spritz has definitely won me over as my new summer drink so let’s hope I find it when back in the UK!
 I’m on a mission.
 It seems such lovely way of life in Italy.
 Very relaxed and it was lovely to see the places I may not have found on my own!
 Highly recommended!

-Want to learn the secrets of wine making in Italy?
-Join us on a solo adventure with Flash Pack and get exclusive access to the vines and make your own wine!
+Want to learn the secrets of wine-making in Italy?
+Join us on a solo adventure with Flash Pack for exclusive access to the sun-dappled vines; plus, a foodie foray in Venice